ltdt-apex/lightview/README.md

 # Lightview

-A blazing-fast, minimalist image viewer built with Rust.
+A blazing-fast, minimalist image viewer built with Rust, designed for Hyprland user.

 ## Design Philosophy